Early-morning fire destroys vacant Napier lodge

 An unoccupied Napier Marine Parade landmark which has accommodated backpackers from dozens of countries around the world has been destroyed in a spectacular early-morning fire.

-Backing onto the Napier CBD, the century-old, single-level wooden building, originally a private residence but converted to backpackers accommodation as the Waterfront Lodge hostel more than 30 years ago.
+Backing on to the Napier CBD, the century-old, single-level wooden building was originally a private residence but converted to backpackers accommodation as the Waterfront Lodge hostel more than 30 years ago.

 Know as Kiwi Keith’s at the time it closed more than three years ago, it burst into flames about 12.15am, and most of the property was razed to the ground within 20 minutes.